dpcache/CPU_Temps_Assignment/README.md

 	make

-Once the make is complete run the following command to generate the output files.
+Once the make is complete, run the following command to generate the output files.

        PATH/parseTemps input_file_name